-Although categorized in one department, there are various departments within this branch which deals with different problems:
+Although categorized in one department, there are various departments within this branch that deals with different problems:

-As per RCOG, obstetrics involves advanced antenatal and labour ward practice, fetal medicine, labour ward lead and maternal medicine.
-It is a multidisciplinary department which involves close working of obstetricians, midwives and anaesthetists.
+As per RCOG, obstetrics involves advanced antenatal and labour ward practise, fetal medicine, labour ward lead and maternal medicine.
+It is a multidisciplinary department that involves the close working of obstetricians, midwives and anaesthetists.

-Most antenatal care and delivery in the UK is midwifery-led, unless there are concerns antenatally and/or during labour.
-Pregnant women requiring medical review are seen in antenatal clinics or wards in the hospital (depending on urgency) where they are seen by the obstetricians.
-All patients admitted to antenatal and labour ward are reviewed by the obstetricians and they intervene in labour management if any concerns and for scheduled cesarean sections.
+Most antenatal care and delivery in the UK is midwifery-led unless there are concerns antenatally and/or during labour.
+Pregnant women requiring medical review are seen in antenatal clinics or wards in the hospital (depending on urgency) where they are seen by obstetricians.
+All patients admitted to the antenatal and labour wards are reviewed by the obstetricians and they intervene in labour management if any concerns and for scheduled cesarean sections.

 Postnatal review of the new mother is not common (unless complicated or asked)- although it is usually done 6-8 weeks postnatally, in combination with the neonatal check.

 As per RCOG, gynaecology includes acute gynaecology and early pregnancy, abortion care, colposcopy, menopause, vulval disease- just to name a few.
 Another important branch of gynaecology includes Gynaecology Oncology, Urogynaecology.